peter-tackage/genetic-sound/README.md

 - Should selection not choose from elite individuals?
     - Currently elite individuals are included, which may be negatively impacting discovery.
 - Improving Generational Rate
+    - How to make the rendering/expressing faster?
 - Termination strategies
     - Generation, time/resources, fitness, manual inspection
+- Out of phase signals reducing the amplitude.
+- The affect of clip order in the signal merging result.
+    - When merging a clip the resultant merged signal is the average of the existing audio canvas and the clip to be merged.
+This means that clips added later will be stronger in the mix.
+This usually means that the less fit signals are unfortunately proportionally stronger than the fitter signals.
+- Use of spectral analysis to calculate better fitness results.